 Listen and observe your environment, check for threats and opportunities that may come to your business.
 Always keep a good amount of your sales record by keeping track of your sales invoices and sales receipts.
 To guide you, here are a few tips to record your sales in Apple Numbers.

 To create a clear record of your sales transaction, it is vital to know whom you are transacting with.
 May it be a sales invoice, sales quotation or a sales receipt, you need to create a good header for your sales document.
 Allocate a blank area for your customer's information and other contact details.
 At the same time, provide your company details and logo as well.

 2. Construct a Layout

-The layout of your sales document is important for your audience to easily read what you are trying to convey to them.
+The layout of your sales document or sheet is important for your audience to easily read what you are trying to convey to them.
 The type of sales document may vary depending on how it is used.
 To construct your layout, indicate the title of your sales document with their tracking number, and set a good area to outline your items, unit prices, and quantities.
 Describe each of them and specify their amount.
 If it needs other additional information for your extra fees, discounts, and taxes, include it as well.

 3. Specify Your Time Period

 Create an analysis of how long it may take you to start and end a project or a report.
 It would be best if you indicate the way you breakdown your costing.
 Do you do it on a daily, weekly, monthly, quarterly or on a yearly basis?
 For official sales receipts and sales invoice, state the date when you made your transaction.
 For quotations, indicate the specific date or period when a project begins and ends to give your clients a clearer overview of the amount you are billing them.